YottaDB/YDBDoc/ProgGuide/ioproc.rst

 The maximum size of intexpr is 1,048,576 bytes.
 YottaDB produces an error if you specify a value greater than 1,048,576.

-When a Unicode CHSET is in use, YottaDB treats RECORDSIZE as a byte limit at which to wrap or truncate output depending on [Z][NO]WRAP.
+When a CHSET related to Unicode® characters is in use, YottaDB treats RECORDSIZE as a byte limit at which to wrap or truncate output depending on [Z][NO]WRAP.
 For any Unicode character set, YottaDB ignores RECORDSIZE for a device which is already open if any I/O has been done.

 If the character set is not UTF-16, UTF-16LE, UTF-16BE, the default RECORDSIZE is 32K-1bytes.